ministryofjustice/staff-identity-idam-observability/docs/runbooks/azure_env_setup.md

 * Reader over the Subscription
 * User Access Administrator over this Resource Group and Subscription

+### Client Secret

+Create a new client secret to be used for running the Terraform/Pipeline locally or in GitHub.

 ## Run Terraform

 Run your Terraform to setup the resources in your Resource Group.